RFK Jr.'s anti-vaccine group kicked off Instagram, Facebook

 “Today’s step is too late and too little,” Kornbluh said, adding that tech companies must address the reasons misinformation spreads so readily on social media.

-Facebook and Instagram confirmed the company action on Thursday in a statement to the AP.
+Facebook and Instagram confirmed the company action on Thursday in a statement to The Associated Press.

 “We removed these accounts for repeatedly violating our policies,” a spokesman for Meta, Facebook and Instagram’s parent company, told the AP.
 Under the platforms’ policies, suspensions are typically only enforced after multiple violations.